NIEM/NIEM.github.io/niem-releases/5.0/index.md

 </xs:schema>
 ```

-{:.note}
-> This is the conformance target used by NIEM release schemas.

-To specify that your NIEM XML schema should conform to the **NDR 5.0 extension rule set (EXT)**, use the new NDR 5.0 EXT conformance target:
+To specify that your NIEM XML schema should conform to the **NDR 5.0 extension rule set (EXT)** (like IEPD extension schemas), use the new NDR 5.0 EXT conformance target:

 ```xml
 <xs:schema